 But experts have predicted that the emphasis could become focused more on websites as an art-form, rather than purely something that provides a function.

 There are clues to suggest we are turning to an almost-surrealist design dynamic, with fantastical illustrations and the like being the norm.
 We could also see more 80’s inspired imagery.

-In terms of layout, we have seen that navigation buttons have moved further away from the top of the page and spreading all over the website.
+In terms of layout, we have seen that navigation buttons have moved further away from the top of the page and spread all over the website.
 We are also having to click less while browsing every year.
 If things continue in this direction, we could see even more minimalist, simple website layouts in the next 2-3 years.

 The web design story is a long and interesting one!
-After reading this article and learning about how things have moved and adapted generally speaking, we’d highly recommend checking out the evolution of a single, popular website over the past decade or so.
+After reading this article and learning about how things have moved and adapted, generally speaking, we’d highly recommend checking out the evolution of a single, popular website over the past decade or so.